 What is Oil Control Valve?

 Oil control valve is one of the important components in every special tech car.
 This valve is usually found on cars with variable valve timing system technology.
 Where the existence of the system aims to control the performance of car’s machines that utilize two methods of retard methods combined with advanced camshaft angle method.
 The oil control valve, in this case is controlled by the engine control module or commonly referred to as ECM.
-The oil control valve is responsible for opening and closing the camshaft at the right time so that the amount of oil can be adjusted to the needs of the machine so that no excess oil is wasted.
+The oil control valve is responsible for opening and closing the camshaft at the right time.
 In general, oil control valve has several functions that are very vital which are save fuel usage, reduces gas emissions generated by the vehicle and improve engine performance with the fuel as efficiently as possible.
 Next we will discuss 3 symptoms of a bad oil control valve so that we can easily detect malfunctions in our vehicles by knowing this information.

 3 Symptoms of a Bad Oil Control Valve

-Here are some of the symptoms that can show up on your car’s performance when your oil regulation valves get interrupted:
+Here are some of the symptoms that can show up on your car’s performance when your oil control valve malfunction:

 So there are the 3 symptoms of a bad oil control valve that can damage your car’s performance.
 Now the question that arises is how all these things can happen?
 The main cause is the replacement of vehicle oil that is always not right on the time.
 This oil change is usually done every 3 to 6 months or every 5000 miles.
 This must be done because if the old oil is not replaced immediately it will form an impurities that can cause a blockage, which can prevent the entry of the oil into the camshaft so it can caused the damage to the control oil valve.